SunnyMan617/SunnyMan617/README.md

 # About Me
 <br/>
 - 🔭 Full-Stack Web Developer with over 6 years of experience designing and building scalable, high-performance web applications<br/>
-- 🌱 Proficient in front-end technologies like React, Next.js, Angular, and Vue.js, as well as back-end technologies like Node.js, .NET Core, and Laravel<br/>
+- 🌱 Proficient in front-end technologies like React, Next.js, Angular, Vue.js, and Flutter, as well as back-end technologies like Node.js, .NET Core, and Laravel<br/>
+- 📱 Experienced in Flutter/Dart development for cross-platform mobile and desktop applications<br/>
 - 👍 Experienced in database design, stored procedures, and working with SQL Server, MongoDB, and MySQL<br/>
 - 😍 Skilled in modern UI frameworks including Material UI, Tailwind CSS, and Bootstrap<br/>
 - 😉 Strong background in agile methodologies, version control systems, and collaborative team environments<br/>